- Back of Your Hand

 I happened to be at the release party of Head In A Haze a couple of weeks ago and was able to hear most of these songs live, which was pretty cool; I already had a good idea of where this review was headed before I actually took the wrapper off my disc.
 The songs live stay pretty true to their recorded performances, so if you pick this latest effort up and enjoy it, be sure to try to catch a live show if you get the chance.
 Odds are you will enjoy "getting paisted" with Paisty Jenny.

-Rating: Crank this to 7.5...and seek out their older material as well.
+Rating: Rock this at .5...and seek out their older material as well.

 Back To Reviews Index